LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### [3] Install Apache Server
 We need to install apache and start the application to see our load balancer in action.
+We already saved the created private key **24188516-key-lab5.pem** for both the instances, because I use Putty, use PuttyGen to convert pem key file to ppk format in order to ssh to the instance.
 Try and access each EC2 instance using its public IP address in a browser.
 The load balancer is expected not to work at the moment, because Apache 2 is not installed in the instance.
 To make it work, follow the steps below:

 First, ssh to each of the two instances.
 If you can't make it, try [here](https://bobbyhadz.com/blog/aws-ssh-permission-denied-publickey).